Reggie Gray

-Reggie Gray (born April 29, 1984) is an American football wide receiver and kickoff returner who is currently a free agent.
+Reggie Gray (born April 29, 1984) is an American former football wide receiver and kickoff returner who played in the Arena Football League (AFL).

-High school
+Early life

 Gray attended Morgan Park High School in Chicago, Illinois, where he was a team captain and led his team to the 2001 City Championship, in which they defeated Dunbar in a shootout.
 He scored the game-winning touchdown on a 45-yard bomb with 41 seconds left in the game.
 He was an All-State wide receiver, defensive back, and kick returner.
 He amassed over 2000 all purpose yards, with 25 touchdowns.
 Had 10 returned kicks for touchdowns, and intercepted 10 passes.

 College career

 In college, Reggie played receiver for the Western Illinois Leathernecks, wearing jersey #85.

 Professional career

 Bloomington Extreme

 Reggie played two seasons for the Bloomington Extreme before signing a contract on February 8, 2008 with the Chicago Rush of the Arena Football League.
 The Extreme were associated with the league known as United Indoor Football until the autumn of 2008 when that league joined with the Intense Football League to form the newest incarnation of the Indoor Football League.